 - Phone Support from the IRS.
 The IRS encourages employees in this situation to phone 1-800-829-1040 for guidance.
 In our experience, you will be told the same information as what is contained here, and wait on hold a VERY long time to get this information!

 - The employer still refuses to provide the W-2 Form.
 Please see the two scenarios below.

-The nanny is still responsible for reporting her nanny wages and filing an income tax return.
+The nanny is still responsible for reporting her nanny wages and filing an income tax return even if she did not receive a form W-2.
 This is accomplished by completing Form 4852 Substitute Form W-2.

 The answer to line 9 of Form 4852 is that 7(a) is the sum of cash wages and employee Social Security and Medicare paid by employer.
 77(b) and 7(c) are cash wages alone.

 The answer to line 10 is a brief statement – something to the effect “I worked as a nanny from x date to y date.
 I was paid at RATE.
-I phoned the family and requested the Form W-2 and they refused to provide.” or a similar BRIEF narrative.
-It is important that you state you were a nanny.
+I phoned the family and requested the Form W-2 and they refused to provide it,” or a similar BRIEF narrative.
+It is important that you state you were a nanny or household employee.

 The IRS requests that you wait until April 15 to file your return, in the hopes that the family will come around and provide you the correct documentation.
 The nanny cannot eFile when using a substitute Form W-2.
 The conventional paper tax return is mailed to the appropriate address.
 When the nanny is forced to use the substitute Form W-2 it is MUCH harder on the employer to get the mess straightened out.
 The nanny is pretty much done at that point.
 It is in the employer’s best interest to resolve the problem before it gets that far.

 Nanny incorrectly given Form 1099 MISC: